Battle of Badon

 The earliest known references to the battle, by the British cleric Gildas, date to the 6th century.
 It is chiefly known today for the supposed involvement of the man who would later be remembered as the legendary King Arthur; although it is not agreed that Arthur was a historical person, his name first appears in the 9th-century Historia Brittonum, where he is mentioned as having participated in the battle alongside the Brittonic kings as a war commander, though is not described as a king himself.
-Because of the limited number of sources, there is no certainty about the date, location, or details of the fighting.
+Because of the limited number of sources, there is no certainty about the date, location, or details of the fighting apart from the result being a victory for the Britons.

+Almost all scholars agree that this battle did take place.
+Gildas, who wrote within living memory of the battle (he claims to have been born in the same year it was fought), does not mention Arthur or the names of other British leaders who took part.
+He also omits the names of the Saxon leaders.
+Gildas also does not describe it as an actual open battle, but rather as a siege.
+It remains unclear whether the Saxons were besieging the Britons or the Britons were besieging the Saxons.

 Historical accounts

 Gildas

 The earliest mention of the Battle of Badon appears in Gildas' De Excidio et Conquestu Britanniae (On the Ruin and Conquest of Britain), written in the early to mid-6th century.
 In it, the Anglo-Saxons are said to have "dipped [their] red and savage tongue in the western ocean" before Ambrosius Aurelianus organized a British resistance with the survivors of the initial Saxon onslaught.
 Gildas describes the period that followed Ambrosius' initial success:

 De Excidio Britanniae describes the battle as such an "unexpected recovery of the [island]" that it caused kings, nobles, priests, and commoners to "live orderly according to their several vocations."
 Afterwards, the long peace degenerated into civil wars and the iniquity of Maelgwn Gwynedd.

 That Arthur had gone unmentioned by Gildas, ostensibly the source closest to his own time, was noticed at least as early as a 12th-century hagiography of Gildas which claims that Gildas had praised Arthur extensively but then excised him completely after Arthur killed the saint's brother, Hueil mab Caw.
 Modern writers have suggested the details of the battle may have been so well known that Gildas expected his audience to be familiar with them.